Rocket Internet shares slide on stock market debut

 "One should look at shares from a long-term perspective and not from just one day, a week or a month," he said.

-Germany's blue chip index DAX .GDAXI was down 1.7 percent while the technology-oriented TecDax .TECDAX was down 2.4 percent.
+Germany's blue chip index DAX was down 1.7 percent while the technology-oriented TecDax was down 2.4 percent.

 Union Investment fund manager Michael Muders said Rocket Internet had a different risk profile than DAX bluechips.